-Revenues from grants include the calculation of undepreciated written off segment of equipment granted from the EU in 2005 in the total amount of RSD 473,542 which is revenue from the equipment obtained from grant.
+Revenue from grants relates to the rest of the part of written off equipment granted from the EU in 2005 upon the establishment of the Agency in the total amount of RSD 1,126 which is remaining revenue from the equipment obtained from grant.
+There were no other grants or state aid in the Agency.

-Financial revenues amounting to RSD 987,238.00 account for revenues arising from the a vista interest rate for deposits in the business bank BANCA INTESA which is calculated on monthly level for RSD funds on the Agency account.
+Financial revenues amounting to RSD 457,380 account for revenues arising from the a vista interest rate for deposits in the business bank BANCA INTESA which is calculated on monthly level for RSD funds on the Agency account.